lakay/COVID-19_PDF-Reporting/README.md

 * We can bulk load a set of pdf forms
 * We are able to export a csv for the forms

-This is an early stage, you can find the first example result under <test-forms/covid19/csv>.
+This is an early stage, her is our [first example result](test-forms/covid19/csv).
 We will stick to this pattern for the next tests for the other forms (test-forms/.../csv).